-The installation created by Janet Zweig asks park-goers questions about who owns precious resources.
+The installation created by Janet Zweig asked park-goers questions about who owns precious resources.
 Some questions are whimsical, some get at the very core of our well-being as a society, yet the answer is always the same: no one and everyone.
 The magic and the wisdom of our parks is that they ask us to come together for their care.
 The core work of the Friends of the Public Garden is in this practice.
-As we have worked through this challenging time to forge a better future, let’s celebrate what we have in common and how caring for those things together makes us stronger.
-It is our hope that the artwork will highlight the practice of caring for what we have in common to actively forge community.
+As we have worked through this challenging time to forge a better future, we wanted to celebrate what we have in common and how caring for those things together makes us stronger.
+It was our hope that the artwork will highlight the practice of caring for what we have in common to actively forge community.

-The project will instill a sense of pride and ownership for the natural resources and cultural importance of the Boston Common by sparking curiosity and inviting conversation about how we tend to the things we hold in common.
+The project instilled a sense of pride and ownership for the natural resources and cultural importance of the Boston Common by sparking curiosity and inviting conversation about how we tend to the things we hold in common.